-Many birds survive on a diet of fruits and berries and their ultraviolet eyesight helps them.
-Seeing in ultraviolet allows the birds to see much clearer some berries and fruits against bushes and trees as they reflect UV light.
+Many birds survive on a diet of fruits and berries, and their ultraviolet eyesight helps them.
+Seeing in the ultraviolet allows the birds to see much clearer some berries and fruits against bushes and trees as they reflect UV light.
 While humans only see different shades of green, birds see many more shades, with leaves being darker underneath and lighter on top.
-This is why you often see some birds land on a fruit bush and immediately start eating the fruit.
+You often see some birds land on a fruit bush and immediately start eating the fruit.

-Hummingbirds feed on the nectar from flowers, and there is evidence that seeing in ultraviolet aids them in finding flowers with the most nectar.
+Hummingbirds feed on the nectar from flowers, and there is evidence seeing ultraviolet aids them in finding flowers with the most nectar.

 Finding A Mate

-Male and female birds of many species look similar when viewed by ourselves, but the ultraviolet spectrum shows up differences in their feathers and plumage.
-Because birds can see in ultraviolet they can immediately tell the male and female of a species, allowing them to find a mate easily.
+Male and female birds of many species look similar when viewed by ourselves, but the ultraviolet spectrum shows differences in their feathers and plumage.
+Because birds can see in ultraviolet, they can immediately tell the male and female of a species, allowing them to find a mate easily.

 Helps Them Navigate

 The sun is probably the best-known source of ultraviolet rays.
-Although we cannot see the ultraviolet light, we do feel the effect of it.
-Ultraviolet light is able to penetrate thin cloud cover.
-This allows birds to find the position of the sun which helps them in navigating.
+Although we cannot see ultraviolet light, we do feel its effect.
+Ultraviolet light can penetrate thin cloud cover.
+This allows birds to find the position of the sun, which helps them navigate.

-For years, ornithologists and scientists could not work out how birds can tell their eggs from other birds’ eggs, but again this comes down to their extended vision.
-Patterns that show up only in ultraviolet allow the parents to find the correct eggs among many others.
+For years, ornithologists and scientists could not work out how birds can tell their eggs from other birds’ eggs, but this comes down to their extended vision.
+Patterns that show up only in the ultraviolet allow the parents to find the correct eggs, among many others.

 Knowing When To Migrate

-Although not the only reason for knowing when to migrate, the change in the color of the foliage helps the birds know that the seasons are changing and that it will soon be time to move to a warmer climate.
+Although not the only reason for knowing when to migrate, the change in the foliage color helps the birds know that the seasons are changing and that it will soon be time to move to a warmer climate.

-Birds can see in color, and in different spectrums to ourselves.
-As we can see it helps them survive in many ways.
-Their color vision helps them find a mate, see which eggs are theirs, and to find food, while also helping their migration and navigation.
+Birds can see in color and different spectrums to ourselves.
+As we can see, it helps them survive in many ways.
+Their color vision helps them find a mate, see which eggs are theirs, and find food, while also helping their migration and navigation.